CME1026 : Computing and Numerical Methods

 Teaching Rationale And Relationship

-Lectures introduce basic knowledge and techniques.
-Tutorials reinforce acquired knowledge and practical skills.
+Lectures and lecture materials introduce basic knowledge and techniques.
+Tutorial work sheets reinforce acquired knowledge and sharpen problem solving skills.
 Assignments develop software skills and ability to use knowledge in problem solving tasks.
 Practical classes support the learning introduced in lectures through hands on experience with software.
+Examination will test the ability of the students to tackle unseen problems and select appropriate techniques to solve them.
 The students gain practical experience of applying the concepts introduced throughout the course to a number of problems varying in terms of complexity.

 The format of resits will be determined by the Board of Examiners

 |Computer assessment||2||M||50||Solving Euler’s method problems by hand and validating the results using software (both Simulink and MATLAB).|